melwinVincent/ionic3-star-rating/README.md

 * activeIcon (string) : can specify the icon name for active rating (icon name should be from the https://ionicframework.com/docs/ionicons/  ,  default is set to 'ios-star');
 * defaultIcon (string): can specify the default icon name (icon name should be from the https://ionicframework.com/docs/ionicons/  , default is set to 'ios-star-outline');
 * halfIcon (string) : can specify the icon name for active half rating (icon name should be from the https://ionicframework.com/docs/ionicons/  ,  default is set to 'ios-star-half');
 * halfStar (string) : to support half star rating set this to 'true', default is set to 'false'.
 The rating value then steps by 0.5 instead of 1.
 Single tap on defaultIcon makes it halfIcon , tap on halfIcon to make it activeIcon and tap on activeIcon makes it halfIcon again.
-For examp
 * maxRating (number) : can specify the total number of icons to be displayed, default is set to 5.
 You may change this to 10 star rating component or 7 star rating component depending on your requirement.
 * activeColor (string): can specify the active color for the active rating icon (should be a valid color code, default is set to '#488aff')
 * defaultColor (string): can specify the default color for the rating icon (should be a valid color code, default is set to '#f4f4f4')